Ayat Al-Qurmezi

 Ayat Hassan Mohammed Al-Qurmezi (آيات حسن محمد القرمزي; also Al-Qormezi, al-Ghermezi; born 1 January 1991) is a poet and student at the University of Bahrain Teaching Institute in Bahrain.

 Al-Qurmezi became famous in Bahrain and internationally after reading out a poem criticising Bahraini government policies to the Pearl Roundabout gathering of pro-democracy protesters.
-After the poem was widely circulated via social media she and her family were subjected to harassment and death threats.
+After the poem was widely circulated via social media she and her family were subjected to harassment and death threats (both online and offline).

 She was arrested and detained in conditions of secrecy, and rumours of her death in custody led to protests by Iranian activists.
 She was subjected to torture while in custody but was eventually tried on charges of inciting hatred of the Bahraini regime and insulting members of the royal family.
 International human rights organisations described her detention and trial as illustrating the brutality of the Bahraini authorities.
 She was sentenced to a term of imprisonment, which she was allowed to serve under house arrest.

 Involvement in the Bahraini uprising (2011–present)

 Public reading of poems

-On Wednesday, 23 February 2011, during the early days of the Bahraini uprising (2011–present), Ayat Al-Qurmezi delivered a poem from the podium to the gathering of pro-democracy demonstrators at the Pearl Roundabout, that was critical of government policies and specifically those of Khalifa ibn Salman Al Khalifa, the prime minister of Bahrain.
+On Wednesday, 23 February 2011, during the early days of the Bahraini uprising, Ayat Al-Qurmezi delivered a poem from the podium to the gathering of pro-democracy demonstrators at the Pearl Roundabout, that was critical of government policies and specifically those of Khalifa ibn Salman Al Khalifa, the prime minister of Bahrain.

 On 6 March 2011, she read out another poem to the crowd at Pearl Roundabout which criticized King Hamad bin Isa Al Khalifa.
 One verse included the lines: "We are the people who will kill humiliation and assassinate misery.
 Don't you hear their cries?
 Don't you hear their screams?"
 Another verse imagined a dialogue between the Devil and the King in which the Devil, Hamad's "best and most courageous pupil", says: "Hamad, your people have shaken me.
 Don't you hear their cries?"

 The student quickly rose to fame through the media channels of YouTube, Twitter and through BlackBerry Messenger as her poem was spread throughout Bahrain and the rest of the world.
 Since then, Ayat has been exposed to several forms of harassment and death threats that included herself and her family.
 Her personal information has been published through emails and Blackberry messages.
 She has reportedly received numerous phone calls threatening her life and safety.